awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-email-prefs-part-7.md

 1. \(Optional\) Create additional segments that further refine your audience\.
 When you create additional segments, use the **Include endpoints that are in any of the following segments** menu to choose the appropriate base segment of opted\-in endpoints\.

-   To learn more about creating segments, see [Customizing Segments with AWS Lambda](segments-dynamic.md)\.
+   To learn more about creating segments, see [Customizing segments with AWS Lambda](segments-dynamic.md)\.

 **Next**: [Next Steps](tutorials-email-prefs-next-steps.md)